Infineon/gpio-access-t2g-bodyentry-starterkit/README.md

 <img src="./media/ifx-logo-600.gif" align="right" width="150" />

 #  gpio-led-1-t2g-entry-starterkit
-**Simple example written Rust which shows an LED being controlled by a push button/switch.**
+**Simple example. written in Rust, which shows an LED being controlled by a push button/switch.**

 ## Device
 The device used in this example is Traveo™ CYT2B75.